Austinthemighty/M.A.R.S/readme.md

 Area of interest:

   Our favorite part of the web site would be our nav bar, we made it highlight when ever you hover your mouse icon over any section of the bar.
+Also make sure to check out the cookies.